one-d-wide/netlink-bindings/README.md

 ## Async sockets

-Generally, Netlink requests resolve immediately, which is to say it's safe to use the "blocking" `NetlinkSocket` in the async context, which is recommended.
+Generally, Netlink requests resolve immediately, so you can safely use the default `NetlinkSocket` issuing "blocking" syscalls in the async context, which is what recommended.

 The only exceptions are a multicast socket, receiving notification asynchronously, or a hypothetical subsystem, choosing to deliberately delay